apache/pulsar-site/versioned_docs/version-3.1.x/cookbooks-deduplication.md

 So you need to complete the following tasks for your client producers:

-1. Specify a name for the producer.
+1. Specify a name for the producer (this is a requirement, Pulsar will use the producer name to filter duplicated messages).
 1. Set the message timeout to `0` (namely, no timeout).

 The instructions for Java, Python, and C++ clients are different.